FrozzenRod/L340-Hackintosh/README.md

 # Not Working

-GTX 1050 disabled in config.plist
+- GTX 1050 disabled in config.plist
-HDMI Port (it was connected with GTX 1050)
+- HDMI Port (it was connected with GTX 1050)

+# Trackpad settings

+! (/user/thomas/Documents/Github trackpad.png)